-Three exceptions have been granted by the Minister to date.
+Four exceptions have been granted by the Minister to date.
 For the 2022 election both the Chair and Vice-Chair were approved to continue their terms if so elected.
 Additionally, for the 2023 and 2024 elections, the Chair was approved to continue her term if so elected.
-The incumbents were acclaimed to their positions in all three elections.
-A request has been submitted to the Minister for the 2025 and 2026 election to extend the term of the Chair and Vice-Chair.
+A fourth exception was granted for both the Chair and Vice-Chair to hold their positions if so elected for the 2025 and 2026 elections.